zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### Distinct

-Dynamic LINQ example for Distinct looks like:
+Here is an example of Dynamic LINQ example for Distinct:

 ``` cs
 IQueryable queryable = new[] { 1, 2, 2, 3 }.AsQueryable();